dabrain34/DabrainDocs/Blog/gst-build/cross-building-with-gst-build.md

 When the cross file ready, we can now configure `gst-build` in order to have a dedicated build for our platform.
 Here I'm disabling some unnecessary options of `gst-build` such as *libav*, *vaapi* or *gtk_doc*.

-Please ensure that you have the last `meson` version [necessary patch](https://github.com/mesonbuild/meson/pull/6461), otherwise `gst-build` will take glib from the system.
+Please ensure that you have the last `meson` version [necessary patch](https://github.com/mesonbuild/meson/pull/6461), otherwise `gst-build` will take glib from the system (pkg_config_libdir prerequisite).
 Notice that on this platform, we use `gst-omx`, so we also give some options specific to this platform, in particular the path to the OpenMAX headers from Xilinx.

 ```
 # /path/to/meson_0_54 build-cross-arm64 --cross-file=my-meson-cross-file.txt -D omx=enabled -D sharp=disabled -D gst-omx:header_path=/opt/allegro-vcu-omx-il/omx_header -D gst-omx:target=zynqultrascaleplus -D libav=disabled -D rtsp_server=disabled -D vaapi=disabled -D disable_gst_omx=false -Dugly=disabled -Dgtk_doc=disabled -Dglib:libmount=false